 - disabled young people who receive both Employment Support Allowance and Living Allowance in their own name.

-In addition to receiving the discretionary support detailed below, the student will receive a weekly payment of £40 for 30 weeks, provided their overall attendance in 90% or above.
+In addition to receiving the discretionary support detailed below, the student will receive a weekly payment during term time of £20 for 30 weeks, provided their weekly attendance is 90% or above.

 Discretionary Support is designed to help with travel to and from college (college contract buses and Bluestar termly bus passes), course materials and resources (see our online college shop for a list of available materials and resources), and essential college trips.